2021–22 Moroccan Throne Cup

 The 2021–22 Moroccan Throne Cup was the 66th staging of the Moroccan Throne Cup, the main knockout football tournament in Morocco.

+RS Berkane won the final 1–0 over Raja CA by 1–0 after extra time for their third Throne Cup title.

 Preliminary round

 Qualified teams

-The following teams competed in the 2020–21 Moroccan Throne Cup Fourth round.
+The following teams competed in the 2021–22 Moroccan Throne Cup Fourth round.